Altinn/altinn-studio-docs/content/correspondence/getting-started/developer-guides/notifications/_index.en.md

 ```

 ## Keyword support
 A list of keywords will soon be implemented in Altinn Notifications, but it is not available yet.
 This feature will allow you to incorporate keywords into the text, such as \$sendersName\$ to display the name of the organization that sent the correspondence,
 or \$recipientName\$ to use the name of the individual or organization receiving the correspondence.
 Further details will be provided when it is ready.

 ## Notification Templates
 Two types of notification templates are offered when using notifications through the Correspondence API.
 {{% notice warning  %}}
-NOTE: These templates is not the final version.
-And will change, especially when keywords is ready.
+NOTE: These templates are not the final version and will change, especially when keywords are ready.
 {{% /notice %}}

 **CustomText:**